wschaef/goes-architecture/architecture.md

 - **Cloud Deploy**: A managed service for deploying applications to Google Kubernetes Engine (GKE) or Cloud Run.
 - **Artifact Registry**: A fully managed artifact repository for storing and managing build artifacts, such as container images and language packages.

-This option offers the best integration with GCP services, but requires additional manual effort to ensure compatibility with the on-premise environment.
+This option offers the best integration with GCP services, but requires additional manual effort to ensure compatibility with the on-premises environment.

 **3. Migrate to an alternative**